Friday, April 21, 2023

 "Archimedes, why did you forget the earth, when you were looking for the fulcrum that would make the universe tremble under your hands?

 Markun liked the designs more than the books.
-In this mesh of thin curved lines, exact dimensions, planes and circles, shook the machines' animating force.
+The machines' animating force shook in this mesh of thin curved lines, exact dimensions, planes and circles.

 He once wrote, in lines, a song about water pressure.
 He drew this tempest of lines with a ruler and compass and hung it on the wall.
 When he asked one of his friends if he could interpret the drawing, the friend didn't understand and averted his eyes.
 And from this drawing, the music in Markun's blood rose like the tide.